Power Ring (character): Powers and abilities

 In addition, the effectiveness of a wielder's power ring can be adversely affected by a weakening of resolve and will or later fear.
 Prior to post-Infinite Crisis, most if not all Power Rings did not have automatic shields provided by their rings and were forced to create constructs to defend themselves (this was a major difference between Power Ring and Green Lantern).
 In later stories like The New 52, the ring would typically reserves a small portion of their power for a passive force field that "protects the wielder from mortal harm".
 In dire emergency, that energy reserve can be tapped at the expense of said protection until it, too, is exhausted.
 Power Ring, in his original appearance, had a magical lamp which would act as a power battery for his ring.
 In The New 52, Power Ring's battery is located in a pocket dimension and has tentacles and a mouth with sharp teeth, Geoff Jones describes charging the ring as an horrific experience to the wielder.
 In the multiverse reboot the Emerald Knights seem to have a power battery that is similar to the green lantern power battery.
-Owlman was able to use a power battery that he took from an Emerald Knight in order to hack into the ring.
+Owlman was able to use a power battery that he took from an Emerald Knight to hack into the ring.

 In the Forever Evil storyline in The New 52, Power Ring was shown with the ring of Volthoom; it was causing detrimental effects on his body.
 These effects were displayed through grotesque, greenish veins being visible on Power Ring's right hand and arm, extending to his neck.
 The same deformation was visible (to a much greater degree, resultant of a longer "bonding" period) on Power Ring's predecessor, Abin Sur.
 The deformation started to take effect on Jessica Cruz after the ring was placed on her hand.
-These veins are the ring mainlining with the wielder's basolateral nucleus in their amygdala in order to channel their fear.
+These veins are the ring mainlining with the wielder's basolateral nucleus in their amygdala to channel their fear.
 The ring is rendered powerless if its user is not afraid, Batman shut down the ring after he convinced Jessica not to be fearful; also, if the user is knocked unconscious, the ring will stop working until the user retains consciousness (as shown when Jessica Cruz was knocked out).
 Captain Cold was also able to "quiet" the ring for a few moments with a blast from his cold gun.
 The Flash also states that the Ring of Volthoom is unable to do anything that the user will not allow it to; to this end, Jessica Cruz was able to make Volthoom go into dormancy by enforcing her will over his.
 Cyborg explains that the ring is drawn to the weak willed and fearful, leading its host to their death and then sucks in their soul.
 The ring has a green pocket dimension located within it which houses its central battery and other members of the Power Ring Corps.